-- 1.Distance Between: There must be 4 hexes (that is, 3 hexes plus the hex the structure is built in) between the new Longhouse and any existing Settlement (of any type and belonging to any Clan/Tribe).
-A new Settlement must not be more than 20 hexes from either an existing Settlement (belonging to the same village) or the village itself.
+- 1) Distance Between: There must be at least 4 hexes (that is, at least 3 hexes plus the hex the structure is built in) between the new Longhouse and any existing Settlement (of any type and belonging to any Clan/Tribe).
+A new Settlement must be 20 hexes or less from either an existing Settlement (belonging to the same village) or the village itself.
 Rather than constantly monitoring the positioning of settlements the GM will conduct audits from time to time.
 In addition, a Settlement cannot be built in a hex that is already named (e.g. village, ruins site, trader or other special hex), nor can a village be built in in a hex with a Settlement.
 Settlements found to be in violation of these rules will be removed, generally on a last built, first removed basis.
 Thus, it is in the player's interest to have the areas around their Village and any new Settlements well scouted. - 2) Support Rings: The new Longhouse must be in the correct 'Ring'.
 Each Ring may only hold a certain number of settlements.
-Once a 'Ring' is full (either because there are no more location which meet the criteria or because the maximum number for that ring has been reached), further Longhouses must be built further out.
+Once a 'Ring' is full (because the maximum number for that ring has been reached), further Longhouses must be built further out.
 See "Settlement Rings" below for more information.
 You may not build in Ring B until Ring A is full, in Ring C until Ring B is full and Ring D until Ring C is full etc.